Inhomogeneous Jets from Neutron Star Mergers: One Jet to Rule them all: Discussion

-Figure \ref{fig:LCs_AG} shows the 9 kilonova candidate GRB afterglows in our sample.
-Each panel includes an afterglow generated using our `Averaged' jet structure profile with the core size, $\theta_c$, reevaluated using equation \ref{eq:theta_fit} with the first ejecta mass estimate listed in Table \ref{tab:KN-GRBs} for the relevant GRB.
-Model lightcurves shown as red lines have fixed microphysical parameters, $\sqrt\varepsilon_B = \varepsilon_e = 0.1$, an index $p$ value from literature for each GRB as listed in Table \ref{tab:KN-GRBs}, and where the model lightcurve is shown with a green line, we change to $\varepsilon_B=0.1$ to give better agreement with the data.
-For each lightcurve we vary the value of the ambient density to find an approximate alignment between our fiducial model and the afterglow data\footnote{A sophisticated fit to these data sets would require the inclusion of reverse shock emission, refreshed shock or energy injection, plus a kilonova contribution.
+{ In Figure \ref{fig:LCs_AG}, model lightcurves shown with a red line} have fixed microphysical parameters, $\sqrt\varepsilon_B = \varepsilon_e = 0.1$, and where the model lightcurve is shown with a green line, we change to $\varepsilon_B=0.1$ to give better agreement with the data. { For each lightcurve we use values for the index $p$ from literature, as listed in Table \ref{tab:KN-GRBs}}.
+For each GRB afterglow we vary the value of the ambient density to find an approximate alignment between our fiducial model and the afterglow data\footnote{A sophisticated fit to these data sets would require the inclusion of reverse shock emission, refreshed shock or energy injection, plus a kilonova contribution.
 This is beyond the scope of this work, however, using the literature values of the index $p$, should ensure that our approximate lightcurve models are consistent with any X-ray afterglow flux for individual bursts.
 Other works have focused on fitting afterglow and kilonova models to data e.g. \cite{ascenzi2019}.}.
-For GRBs 050724, 080905A, and 160821B, we could not find a satisfactory alignment using our total jet energy and varying only the ambient density.
+For GRBs 080905A, and 160821B, we could not find a satisfactory alignment using our total jet energy and varying only the ambient density.
 However, as described in \cite{lamb2019}, GRB 160821B requires an initially low-power jet that is refreshed at later times\footnote{The data presented here for GRBs 130603B and 160821B has the kilonova dominated data removed \citep[see][]{tanvir2013, lamb2019}, however, all other GRBs in our sample may include multiple emission components and, potentially, a significant contribution from a kilonova.}.
 The equivalent energy of the initial jet in GRB 160821B is $\sim0.1$ that of our fiducial jet, however, the energy injection at $\gtrsim1$ days for GRB 160821B results in a total energy that is consistent with the energy of our single episode jet model \citep[see][for details]{lamb2019}.
-We apply this same reduction in initial jet energy to GRBs 050724 and 080905A to achieve a better alignment with the observed flux density.
+We apply this same reduction in initial jet energy to GRB 080905A to achieve a better alignment with the observed flux density.
 Our model lightcurves do not include the refreshed shock contribution, however, for GRB 160821B this is equivalent to the late time `excess' seen in the data.
-No data, other than the non-constraining upper-limits, at $\gtrsim10$ days is available for GRBs 050724 or 080905A to test the refreshed shock scenario.
+No data, other than the non-constraining upper-limits, at $\gtrsim10$ days is available for GRBs 080905A to test the refreshed shock scenario.

 The model afterglows in Figure \ref{fig:LCs_AG} also show the maximum variability due to the rotational orientation of the jet with respect to the observer, as shown in Figure \ref{fig:DLFp} -- note that this uncertainty in peak flux does not affect the on-axis case.
 The angle $\theta_\gamma$ provides an indication of the highest angle from which an observable GRB is likely to be emitted, however, this is not a hard limit and where beaming effects, the distance to the source, and secondary $\gamma$-ray emitting components are considered e.g. shock breakout of the cocoon, then the inclination at which an observer could detect the GRB is higher for nearby sources.